Unity-Technologies/ml-agents/docs/Using-TensorFlow-Sharp-in-Unity.md

 # Using TensorFlowSharp in Unity

-Unity now offers the possibility to use pretrained TensorFlow graphs inside of the game engine.
+Unity now offers the possibility to use pre-trained Tensorflow graphs inside of the game engine.
 This was made possible thanks to [the TensorFlowSharp project](https://github.com/migueldeicaza/TensorFlowSharp).

 _Notice: This feature is still experimental.
 While it is possible to embed trained models into Unity games, Unity Technologies does not officially support this use-case for production games at this time.
 As such, no guarantees are provided regarding the quality of experience.
 If you encounter issues regarding battery life, or general performance (especially on mobile), please let us know._